Consensys/doc.teku/docs/HowTo/Migrate-Database.md

 !!! note

-    Disk space requirements may be as much as the existing storage folder used by Teku.
-This storage requirement will only be for the period of the `migrate-database` command, plus long enough to validate that the new database is working.
+    You need double the disk space of the existing Teku storage folder for the migration process.
+    Once you are satisfied with the migration then you can delete the RocksDB to free up space.

 Ensure that Teku isn't running when using the  [`migrate-database`](../Reference/CLI/Subcommands/Migrate-Database.md) subcommand.
 The duration of the migration depends on various factors, but principally on the disk speed.
 Status updates